Nadoooor/SnakeHunter/JOURNAL.md

 # This is my journal where i will write my journy building this device.
+# Total spent hours on this project: 18.5 Hours
 ## 5/7/2025 july
 I searched about ESP32 and knew a lot about ESP32 mardauder and another software that i can use it called bruce and found a schematic that i can use as a refrence. and made the schematic and slept on the laptop 🥲👍. and learned about nRFID and 2.2ghz signals and how they work. and learned about the IR. and i am very exited to copy my TV's remote signal and emitte it with the device again. <br>
 ### The schematic: <br>